aamkye/chroma/readme.md

 |`iCyan` | `106`|
 |`iWhite` | `107`|

-Aaand thats is.
+Aaand that's it.
 Have fun.